svapnil/iso20022.js/README.md

 > [!IMPORTANT]
-> Introducing [Fiat Web Services](https://fiatwebservices.com), a managed platform and SDK to save and send ISO20022 files for businesses.
+> Introducing [Fiat Web Services](https://fiatwebservices.com), a managed platform and SDK to save and send B2B payments.
 >
 > Check it out at https://fiatwebservices.com.